• Skip to primary navigation

 It’d make a great date night dinner or dinner to serve to friends or family.
 Cause it’s that special.

-I also love that everything is cooked together in just 1 pan.
+I love that everything is cooked together in just one pan.
 Simplifies things and there is less to clean up, too!

 Plus, this Tuscan chicken recipe is ready in under 30 minutes, start to finish.
 Perfect for any night of the week!

-Now, I’ve got some notes and tips coming up below on how to make Tuscan chicken.
+I’ve got some notes and tips coming up below on how to make Tuscan chicken.
 Just tryin’ to be helpful.
+Feel free to scroll past this to the recipe card if you prefer.

 Chicken cutlets seasoned with salt and black pepper on a white rectangular platter.